pharbst/How-to-OpenVPN/README.md

 1. `keepalive 10 120`: This line sets the keepalive parameters for the VPN connection.
 It specifies that a keepalive packet should be sent every 10 seconds, and if no response is received within 120 seconds, the connection will be considered lost.

-1. `cipher AES-256-CBC` : This line enables encryption for the actual user data (data channel).
-   - `AES-128-CBC` : AES with a 128-bit key in CBC (Cipher Block Chaining) mode.
-   - `AES-192-CBC`: AES with a 192-bit key in CBC mode.
-   - `AES-256-CBC`: AES with a 256-bit key in CBC mode.
-   - `BF-CBC`: Blowfish encryption in CBC mode.
-   - `DES-CBC`: DES (Data Encryption Standard) encryption in CBC mode.
-   - `3DES-CBC`: Triple DES encryption in CBC mode.
-   - `CAMELLIA-128-CBC`: Camellia with a 128-bit key in CBC mode.
-   - `CAMELLIA-192-CBC`: Camellia with a 192-bit key in CBC mode.
-   - `CAMELLIA-256-CBC`: Camellia with a 256-bit key in CBC mode.

-	Note that it's recommended to use AES-based ciphers (such as AES-128-CBC or AES-256-CBC) for strong security and performance.
-Avoid using weaker ciphers like DES or Blowfish unless you have specific compatibility or legacy requirements.

-1. `comp-lzo`: This line enables compression of the VPN traffic using LZO compression algorithm.
-It helps in reducing the size of data transmitted over the VPN.

 1. `user nobody`: This line specifies the user account under which the OpenVPN process will run.
 The user account "nobody" is a common convention used to run services with minimal privileges and reduce potential security risks.
 The "nobody" user typically has limited permissions and access rights, providing an additional layer of security for the OpenVPN process.

 1. `persist-key` and `persist-tun`: These lines instruct OpenVPN to persist the encryption key and tunnel interface across restarts.
 	- `persist-key`: This directive allows the OpenVPN server to persistently store the encryption key used for TLS authentication.
 By enabling persist-key, the server will remember and reuse the same key across client connections, eliminating the need to renegotiate the key for every new connection.

 	- `persist-tun`: This directive instructs the OpenVPN server to persistently maintain the tunnel interface (tun or tap) even when the client connection is temporarily interrupted.
 When persist-tun is enabled, the server will keep the tunnel interface active and maintain its configuration, allowing for seamless reconnection and resumption of VPN communication once the client reconnects.

 1. `status openvpn-status.log`: This line specifies the file where the OpenVPN server will write status information and logging output.